carlos-molina/helloWorldPowershellModule/README.md

 ## 3) I created the helloworldmodule directory

 I chose not to change the $env:PSModulePath variable.
-Thus, I placed the helloworldmodule directoty inside one of the directories already in the Power shell's path, namely, the Modules directory.
+Thus, I placed the helloworldmodule directoty inside one of the directories already in the Power shell's path, namely, in the Modules directory.

 bash-3.2$ pwd